babybeth/SQL-Project-New-Wheels-Database/README.md

 The data is available in new_wheels_dumpfile.sql that contains various tables that are present in the database.The data dictionary (new_wheels_sales.txt) has detailed descriptions of each column.
 The ER diagram is available in ER - Diagram.pdf

+# Results:
+The SQL queries to the questions from the New Wheels are available in New Wheels-SQLQueries.sql file.
+The query results are in NEW WHEELS-QueryResults.pdf and Top_Vehiclemakers.xls files The quarterly business report is available in NEW WHEELS_QBReport.pdf